whm3/civic_readiness_and_digital_hygiene/LINER_NOTES.md

 Veteran of the security industry and former U.S. Army soldier — before a catastrophic, non-service-related injury hit the brakes.

 These days, `ThirtySevenFox` splits time between a major tech company and private crisis management consulting for individuals, orgs, and governments that find themselves in the deep end.
+Routinely traveling to hot spots internationally to clear their sinuses with tear gas.

 A long-time believer in **"train the trainer"** models, most work focuses on equipping others to stay upright when the system tilts sideways.